 We’d spend most of our school breaks in Hawaii.
-Since my Dad was a teacher, we learned how to have fun without spending too much money.
+Since we were a family of four living on a teacher’s salary, we learned how to travel with family on a budget.

 As I grew up and started paying for my own trips to Hawaii, I did tons of research on free and cheap things to do in Hawaii.